Timberborn: How to Plan House Layouts for Efficient Districts

 Instant deliveryNo spam, unsubscribe anytime

-Folktails and Iron Teeth should not use the exact same housing plan
+Folktails and Iron Teeth need different housing plans

-If you switch factions and keep using the exact same housing blueprint, the layout can feel wrong even when it technically works.
-Folktails often benefit from a compact-but-livable district center.
-Iron Teeth usually reward a more stripped-down, layered approach where efficiency comes first and the housing mass integrates directly with the rest of the industrial block.
+If you swap factions and keep the same blueprint, the layout feels wrong even when it technically works.
+Folktails reward a compact-but-livable district center; Iron Teeth reward a stripped-down, layered approach where the housing mass integrates straight into the industrial block.

 Advertisement

-How housing changes once your colony gets large
+How housing changes once the colony gets large

 That keeps each district readable.
-Instead of building one giant residential sprawl beside every production chain, you let the main housing center stay dense and efficient, then give remote work areas a minimal support package.
-This is especially useful on maps where terrain naturally breaks the colony into plateaus, riverbanks, or separate production terraces.
+Instead of one residential sprawl beside every production chain, the main housing center stays dense and efficient while remote work areas get a minimal support package.
+This is especially useful on maps where terrain breaks the colony into plateaus, riverbanks, or separate production terraces.

 Was this guide helpful?